SummittDweller/wieting-theatre-netlify/site/TO-DO.md

 ## Add a "Links" page with a list of external resources

 Just what the heading implies.
 Links can be found on a OneTab at https://www.one-tab.com/page/mb6s610ySvqnnQbwCi0_ZA.

+## Add a "Network" page to document systems and connections

+Just what the heading implies.
+This page is available at https://wieting.tamatoledo.com/network.
+It includes a .png export of our latest networks diagram (still in progress).